-Despite RLUIPA’s protections, some inmates still face persecution for peaceful displays of religious devotion.
-In the case of Holt v.
-Hobbs, Abdul Muhammad, an inmate in an Arkansas state prison, sued in federal court for the right to wear a beard in accordance with religious beliefs.
-The Arkansas prison had denied Mr. Muhammad’s request to grow the ½ inch beard his Muslim faith commands, citing security and safety concerns, even though Arkansas already allows inmates to grow beards for medical reasons, and Mr. Muhammad’s beard would be permissible in 44 state and federal prison systems across the country.
+Despite the promise of RLUIPA, some inmates still experience persecution for peaceful displays of religious devotion.
+In June 2011, Abdul Muhammad, an inmate in an Arkansas state prison, sued in federal court for the right to wear a beard in accordance with religious beliefs.
+The Arkansas prison had denied Mr. Muhammad’s request to grow the ½ inch beard his Muslim faith commands, citing security and safety concerns, even though Arkansas already allowed inmates to grow beards for medical reasons, and even though Mr. Muhammad’s ½ inch beard would be permissible in 44 state and federal prison systems across the country.

-On June 28, 2011, Mr. Muhammad, representing himself, filed a lawsuit seeking the ability to wear a half-inch beard in accordance with his faith.
-Mr. Muhammad lost in federal trial court and in the Eighth Circuit Court of Appeals in St. Louis.
+Representing himself, Mr. Muhammad lost in federal trial court and in the Eighth Circuit Court of Appeals in St. Louis.
 He then submitted a handwritten petition for an injunction to the Supreme Court.
-Justice Alito read the petition and sent it to the entire Court for decision, and the Court granted the petition.
-On March 3, 2014, the Supreme Court said that it would hear his appeal in full.
-Oral argument took place October 7, 2014.
-Mr. Muhammad is now represented by Professor Douglas Laycock of the University of Virginia School of Law stepped in to represent Mr. Muhammad at the Supreme Court.
-On January 2015, the Supreme Court ruled unanimously in favor of Mr. Muhammad.
-The Court held that Mr. Muhammad had clearly shown a substantial burden on his religious exercise because Arkansas had put him to the choice of violating his beliefs or suffering disciplinary sanctions.
+On March 3, 2014, the Supreme Court granted his petition and said that it would hear his appeal in full.

+Becket and Professor Douglas Laycock of the University of Virginia School of Law stepped in to represent Mr. Muhammad at the Supreme Court.
+On January 2015, the Supreme Court ruled unanimously in favor of Mr. Muhammad, saying Arkansas had clearly put Mr. Muhammad in an impossible choice: to violate his beliefs or suffering disciplinary sanctions.
 The Court rejected Arkansas’s defenses, pointing out that because so many other states were able to accommodate inmates required to grow a beard for both medical and religious reasons, Arkansas had to explain why its situation was different.